Olduvai Gorge: the “Cradle of Mankind”

 A Species Odyssey

-If one does not pick on the minutiae, watches the film with the original soundtrack and discounts the 20 years of computer graphics obsolescence, then, on the whole, A Species Odyssey can be considered a useful material that delves into the topic of human evolution.
+If one does not pick on the minutiae, watches the film with the original soundtrack, and doesn’t mind outdated computer graphics, then, on the whole, A Species Odyssey can be considered a useful material that delves into the topic of human evolution.

 Walking with Cavemen